Jordan Bridges (politician)

 Jordan Ray Bridges (born March 28, 1988) is an American politician who has served as a Delegate from the 24th District to the West Virginia House of Delegates since 2020.
 He is a Republican.

 Early life, education, and career

-Bridges was born in Logan, West Virginia to Bobby and Jackie Bridges.
+Bridges was born in Logan, West Virginia, to Bobby and Jackie Bridges.
 He attended the Southern West Virginia Community and Technical College.
 He was employed in the coal industry before assuming office.

 Elections

 2018

-Bridges first ran for office in 2018, but was ultimately unsuccessful.
+Bridges first ran for office in 2018 but was ultimately unsuccessful.
 Bridges was one of two Republicans to receive his party's nomination in the primary, receiving 44.27% of the vote.
-In the four-way, elect-two general election, Bridges, as well as his fellow Republican, were defeated by Democrats Tim Tomblin and Ralph Rodighiero.
+In the four-way, elect-two general election, Bridges, as well as his fellow Republican, was defeated by Democrats Tim Tomblin and Ralph Rodighiero.
 Bridges received 22.82% of the vote.

 2020

 Bridges ran again in 2020.
 During his campaign, Bridges supported investment in infrastructure, limited regulations on business, and less taxation.

 In his primary, Bridges was nominated alongside Margitta Mazzocchi with 60.37% of the vote.

 In the general, Bridges defeated Tomblin and another Democrat with 29.24% of the vote.